 So the ultimate answer is to make your own, to whatever dose helps you best.
 My philosophy on desired strength is that with ingredients (such as cannabutter or cannabis cooking oil), you want to make them very strong, because then you have the option to use just a little, or even dilute it for taste if you like.
 But with capsules, you can’t take any less than a single dose.
 So if it’s too strong, you’re kind of stuck (often to the couch

 Whenever you ingest cannabis, it’s recommended to do two things to it, so that the body can process it most efficiently.
 The first is to decarboxylate the cannabis, which converts the THCA actually found in the plant to psychoactive (and pain relieving) THC.
 This is done automatically when you smoke or vaporize it, which is why many people have never heard of it.
 The other is to bind the cannabinoids to fat or oil so it will be absorbed efficiently and properly through the digestive system.

-I calculated that a manageable dose for myself would be 0.1 gram, which corresponds to about a bowl’s worth.
-I knew I wanted to extract to coconut oil: it works well for this purpose, being almost 100% fat (but the non-hydrogenated kind, so it’s actually good for you); it’s also very heat-stable and stays fresh for months even at room temperature.
+I knew I wanted to extract to coconut oil: it works well for this purpose, being almost 100% fat (but the non-hydrogenated kind, so it’s actually good for you); it’s also very heat-stable and stays fresh for years even at room temperature.
 I actually subscribe to coconut oil on Amazon!

-You can actually use almost any vegetable oil if you like, but most popular ones like olive and canola oil have little fat in them, so are less efficient at binding the cannabinoids.
+You can actually use almost any vegetable oil if you like; most popular ones like olive and canola oil have much less fat in them, so are less efficient at binding the cannabinoids, but still work well and have different tastes.
 Check out this magic live table from Wikipedia (click on the “saturated fat” column until it sorts descending).
 Remember, even if you’re on a low-fat diet…these capsules hold just a dozen drops of oil or so.